CousinoMath/blog/blog/Advanced_Slope/README.md

    ![Student's second move][6]

-4. Adversary&rsquo;s turn&mdash;Now the adversary must find a value of `\(\delta\)` which not only works for the new value of `\(run = 1/3\)` (and for the previous values of `\(run\)` as well for the advanced challenge).
+4. Adversary’s turn—Now the adversary must find a value of `\(\delta\)` which not only works for the new value of `\(run = 1/3\)` (and for the previous values of `\(run\)` as well for the advanced challenge).
 To do so, find a common denominator for `\(1/3\)`, `\(1/2\)`, and `\(1\)`.
 For